dipankar-techcraft-1991/codecrafters/README.md

 ### Code Editor:

-Integrates the Monaco Editor for code editing with "Run" and "Submit" buttons.
+Integrates the Monaco Editor for code editing with "Run Code" and "Submit Code" buttons.

 ### Results:

-Displays mock output below when the "Run" button is clicked.
+Displays mock output below when the "Run Code" button is clicked.

 ### Submission Confirmation:

-Display a mock submission confirmation message below when the "Submit" button is clicked.
+Display a mock submission confirmation message below when the "Submit Code" button is clicked.

 ### Dark Mode: